nxt3d/ensips/ensips/ensip-TBD-17.md

 ## Rationale

-Text Key Parameters enable precise, context-aware data retrieval in ENS.
-For example, a text record can request the latest or historical ETH price from an oracle by specifying a block number parameter, or a profile can have different avatars for different years:
+Key Parameters enable precise, context-aware data retrieval in ENS.
+For example, a record can request the latest or historical ETH price from an oracle by specifying a block number parameter, or a profile can have different avatars for different years.

 This approach allows clients to deterministically query external data sources (such as oracles) for time-specific or event-specific data, supporting advanced analytics, historical queries, and agentic systems that require verifiable context.
-Text Key Parameters make ENS a more powerful and flexible data registry for both human and machine consumers.
+Key Parameters make ENS a more powerful and flexible data registry for both human and machine consumers.

 ## Backwards Compatibility

-Unaware clients will simply ignore the parameter and treat the full key as a string.
+Unaware clients will simply treat the full key as a string key.
 Existing behavior is unaffected.

 ## Copyright